JohnKeysCloud/battleship/src/typescript/logic/bs-ship-factory/bs-ship-factory.md

   * **Event Listeners:** Setting up necessary event listeners or other callbacks.
   * **Method calls:** Triggering certain methods to initialize state or set up necessary data.

+In the `BattleshipFactory` constructor, the symbol that represents that particular ship is set as a property on the instance (more on why [here](#ship_symbols)).
+If there is no symbol for the given ship `type`, an error is thrown.
+This check ensures that the proper symbol has been correctly identified prior to assignment.

-In the `BattleshipFactory` constructor, I initialized the `key` variable as a template literal string that conforms to the `SizeLookupKey` type.
+I also initialized the `key` variable as a template literal string that conforms to the `SizeLookupKey` type.
 This `key` is dynamically constructed using the `ShipType` and `Version` arguments passed to the constructor, ensuring it matches the expected format (e.g., `'battleship-1990'`).

 Subsequently, I created a `size` variable that utilizes the constructed `key` to look up the corresponding ship size in the `sizeLookup` `Record`.
 If the `size` retrieved from the lookup is `undefined`, indicating that the combination of `ShipType` and `Version` is invalid or unsupported, an error is thrown to signal the issue.
 Otherwise, the `size` property of the instance is assigned the retrieved value, ensuring the ship's size is correctly set based on its type and version.